unnati14ag/unnati14ag/README.md

 <br>

-- 🌱 I’m currently learning Web Development and doing DSA
+- 🌱 I’m currently learning Web Development and doing DSA.
-- ☁️ I've keen interest in cloud computing.
-So,I'm learning Azure
+- ☁️ I've keen interest in Cloud Computing.
+So,I'm learning Azure.
-- Exploring and Learning Github
+- Exploring and Learning Github.
-- Love to do art at my spare time
+- Love to do art at my spare time.
-- Also a Graphic designer
+- Also a Graphic designer.
 - I’m currently open for an Intern or a new job opportunity, this is [my resume](https://drive.google.com/file/d/1ss-BAdrLe1SEnIwIb4IN0JDABuRa17lN/view?usp=sharing)

 <br>